Key precept: Freedom is the ability to choose one’s actions.

 To summarize what we’ve discovered so far:

-God created the universe and gave dominion to mankind, one of whom who allowed Satan to insinuate his way into power by following his leadership.
+God created the universe and gave dominion to mankind, one of whom allowed Satan to insinuate his way into power by following his leadership.
 God knew that would happen, and already had planned a dual-nature appointed Savior who, as God, had the power to overcome sin, and as human could provide for remission of sins, redemption from Satan’s ownership, and restoration of God’s righteousness for all humans who will believe on, and identify with, him.
 We don’t see full restoration of dominion yet, because God is pro-choice.
 He allows free will.
 God doesn’t force his company on anyone, he waits for people to voluntarily accept his offer to have a love relationship with him.
-At this stage, it’s the job of redeemed humans to share the message of salvation with as many humans as possible.
-This is not an easy task, because, unfortunately, there are plenty of people who are trapped in the delusion that sin is fun and empowering and don’t want to escape that lifestyle.
+At this stage, it’s the job of redeemed humans to share that message of life – now and forever – with as many humans as possible.